wg-osr/walkerga.github.io/class/fi_ogre.md

 <ins>Starting Skills (+5)</ins><br>
 Smashing and your choice of Food, Goblins or Bullying.

-For every Ogre template you have, you get more fat (it takes one inventory slot), and you grow 1’ .
+For every Ogre template you have, you grow 1’ tall and wide, giving you an extra Inventory slot filled with **Fat**.

-**A:** Big, Bulk, Belly<br>
+**A:** Bulk, Smash<br>
-**B:** Smash<br>
+**B:** Bully<br>
-**C:** Bully<br>
+**C:** <br>
 **D:** Strength of Food<br>

-## Big
-All objects of the same type in your inventory can be stacked in packs of three, even if they are not small (*three swords take 1 inventory slot*).

 ## Bulk
-For each inventory slot you have taken by fat, increase your maximum HP by 1.
-When in town between adventures, each [Treasure](/2020/11/10/extra-rules#treasures) spent carousing can give you more fat if you want.

-## Belly
 You can eat any object bigger than a chicken and softer than metal as a ration.
-If you don't eat the equivalent of two rations per day, you lose 1 layer of fat.
+If you don't eat at least two rations per day, you lose 1 layer of fat.

+For each inventory slot you have taken by Fat, increase your HP by 1.
+When in town between adventures, if you spend the equivalent of a Treasure [carousing](/2020/11/09/base-rules/), you can fill one of your Inventory slots with Fat.

 ## Smash
-You can replace your melee damage rolls with the number of inventory slots you have taken by fat.
+Your melee attacks inflict +1 damage per inventory slots you have taken by Fat.

 ## Bully
-Once per encounter, you can give a one-word command to a creature that is smaller than you.
+Once per encounter, you can give a one-word command to a humanoid that is smaller than you.
 The creature can choose to fall prone instead of obeying the order.

+## Bottomless
+When you eat a ration, you can recover 1D6 HP.
+If you do, you need to eat an extra ration this day.

 ## Strength of Food
-You take half damage from the last thing you ate and you have advantage on your rolls to destroy it if it was an object.
+You take half damage from the last thing you ate and your rolls to destroy things like it are easy if it was an object.
 If it was a magic item, you gain its powers.